 - 11.1.
 Subject to compliance with this ES, a payment of £10.06 shall be payable to the Practice for the administration of each influenza vaccination to Patients. - 11.2.
 Practices will only be eligible for payment in accordance with this ES where all of the following requirements have been met and payment is conditional on: - 11.2.1.
-The Patient who received the vaccination(s) was a Patient at the time the vaccine was administered, and all of the following apply: - (a) the Practice has only used the specified vaccines recommended in this ES and/or Commissioner guidance; - (b) the Patient in respect of whom payment is being claimed was within an announced and authorised cohort at the time the vaccine was administered, unless exceptional circumstances apply as set out at paragraph 9.7 and the vaccination was administered after the announced and authorised date for the vaccinations to take place; - (c) the Practice has not received and does not expect to receive any payment from any other source in respect of the delivery of the influenza vaccination.
+The Patient who received the vaccination(s) is registered or temporarily registered with a Practice which has entered into this ES and recorded on the GP IT system at the data extraction date following the end of the monthly reporting period, and all of the following apply: - (a) a Practice has only used the specified vaccines recommended in this ES, Flu Letter and/or Commissioner guidance; - (b) the Patient in respect of whom payment is being claimed was within an announced and authorised cohort at the time the vaccine was administered, unless exceptional circumstances apply as set out at paragraph 9.7 and the vaccination was administered after the announced and authorised date for the vaccinations to take place; - (c) the Practice has not received and does not expect to receive any payment from any other source in respect of the delivery of the influenza vaccination.
 Practices may claim a dispensing fee as set out in paragraph 16(2) and 16(3) of the NHS General Medical Services Statement of Financial Entitlements Direction 2023 for influenza vaccinations administered to Patients.
 Where any vaccine is centrally supplied, no claim for reimbursement of vaccine costs or personal administration fee apply to those vaccinations delivered to Patients.
-The vaccines reimbursed as part of the NHS Seasonal Influenza Immunisation Programme 2024/25 are outlined in the Flu Letter.
-During the influenza season there may be additional advice from the Commissioner or UKHSA if there are issues with vaccine supply.
-12
+The vaccines reimbursed as part of the NHS Seasonal Influenza Immunisation Programme 2025/26 are outlined in the Flu Letter.
+During the influenza season there may be additional advice from the Commissioner or UKHSA if there are issues with vaccine supply.14

-- 11.2.2. the Patient's influenza vaccinations have been administered by the Practice. - 11.2.3.
-Practices submitting claims to the Commissioner for payment monthly wherever possible and Practices must: - validate and submit a claim to the Commissioner for payment within 3 months of the date of the administration of the completing dose of the vaccine; and - (b) ensure that claims submission are validated to enable the Commissioner to correctly calculate the payment. - 11.3.
+- 11.2.2. the Patient's influenza vaccinations have been administered by a Practice entered into this ES. - 11.2.3.
+Practices submitting claims to the Commissioner for payment monthly wherever possible and Practices must: - (a) validate and submit a claim to the Commissioner for payment within 3 months of the date of the administration of the completing dose of the vaccine; and - (b) ensure that claims submission are validated to enable the Commissioner to correctly calculate the payment. - 11.3.
 Payment will be made in respect of claims submitted by the last day of the month following the month the submitted claims are validated by the Practice. - 11.4.
 Practices must keep a record of the relevant circumstances to support reporting requirements and payment processes. - 11.5.
-Payment under this ES, or any part thereof, is conditional on the Practice satisfying the following conditions: - 11.5.1. they comply (and maintain compliance) with the requirements of this ES (including any variations and updates); - 11.5.2. they make available to the Commissioner any information under this ES which the Commissioner needs and the Practice either has or could be reasonably expected to obtain; - 11.5.3. they make any returns reasonably required of it (whether computerised or otherwise) to the payment system or CQRS or as otherwise may reasonably be required by the Commissioner (or on the Commissioner's (NHS England) behalf) and do so promptly and fully; - 11.5.4. in respect of any claims for payment relating to centrally supplied vaccines, the Practice has complied with any published guidance
+Payment under this ES, or any part thereof, is conditional on the Practice satisfying the following conditions: - 11.5.1. they comply (and maintain compliance) with the requirements of this ES (including any variations and updates); - 11.5.2. they make available to the Commissioner any information under this ES which the Commissioner needs and the Practice either has or could be reasonably expected to obtain; - 11.5.3. they make any returns reasonably required of it (whether computerised or otherwise) to the payment system or CQRS or as

-12 Further details on the background, dosage, timings and administration of the vaccination can be found in the Flu Letter.
+14 Further details on the dosage, timings and administration of the vaccination can be found in the Flu Letter.